TallerWebSolutions/next-on-drupal/README.md

-# Drupal Next
+# Next on Drupal

-Boilerplate for a NextJS based and Drupal backed application.
+Boilerplate for a NextJS based on Drupal backend application.